robertgonzales/react-step-range-slider/README.md

 ## Props

-#### `breakpoints` : `array`
+#### `range` : `array`
-Configures the step for each breakpoint as well as the min and max step/values.
+Configures min and max values as well as the step for each value breakpoint.
 Required.

 #### `value` : `number`
 Determines the position of the drag handle.
-Should be divisible by the step value at the appropriate breakpoint.
+Should be divisible by the step at the appropriate value breakpoint.

 #### `defaultValue` : `number`
 Determines initial position of the drag handle.